tenjava-2014/yawkat-t2/manual.md

 Manual
 ======

 This plugin is divided into various modules.
 Each has a configuration section in modules.yml.
+Individual modules can also be enabled / disabled there.

 Each player has an "energy account" where their private energy is stored.
 They can view this account via the */energy* command.